 - Also, your Environment Waikato rates (if applicable)

 - ID - Community Services or Gold Card

 Note: If someone else will be attending the appointment on your behalf, please ensure they bring a copy of the Power of Attorney giving them permission to represent you.

-You might be eligible, even if you and your spouses/partner's income is over the income abatement threshold of $26,510.
 Eligibility is based on your income level as well as the rates you pay and the number of dependents living with you.

 Can I apply for more than one rebate?

 No. Ratepayers are only entitled to one Rates Rebate per rating year.